Cicero-Henrique/Light-Side/README.md

 # Validating

-After all, the user could insert any password and if it is in the wordlist that isn't a good password.
+In the end, the user could insert any password and if it is in the wordlist that isn't a good password.

 # Requirements